AllisonGuitor/AMR-metatools/README.md

 - SPAdes v 3.13.1 recommended (https://cab.spbu.ru/software/spades/)
 - bowtie2 v 2.4.2  (http://bowtie-bio.sourceforge.net/bowtie2/index.shtml)

-**Tip** : A quick way to install the correct version of rgi and spades to ensure the clinical_reporter pipeline works properly is to create a conda environment:
+**Tip** : A quick way to install the correct version of RGI and SPAdes to ensure the clinical_reporter pipeline works properly is to create a conda environment:
 - Create a .yaml text file with the following and name it appropriately (ie. clinical_reports.yaml):
 > name: clinical_reports
 > channels: